AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 ## Use the `core:code:changes` command

-You can compare your current [!DNL Adobe Commerce] installation with a clean vanilla installation to see if the core code has any modifications made to implement a new feature or customization.
+You can compare your current Adobe Commerce installation with a clean vanilla installation to see if the core code has any modifications made to implement a new feature or customization.
 This validation helps estimate the effort that the upgrade requires based on those changes.

 ```bash
 bin/uct core:code:changes <dir> <vanilla dir>